Analysis Technology: Methods and Devices

 Which analysis methods are used in your laboratory?

-We use classic wet-chemical methods such as gravimetry, volumetry and electrogravimetry as well as modern techniques such as ICP-OES, ICP-MS and WD-XRF.
+We use classical wet chemical methods such as gravimetry, volumetry and electrogravimetry as well as modern techniques such as ICP-OES, ICP-MS, GD-MS and WD-XRF.

 How does precious metal analysis work in your laboratory?

-For the analysis of precious metals we use methods of docimasy.
-Precious metals such as gold, silver, platinum and palladium are enriched by melting and collecting them with lead, copper or nickel sulphide and then analysed.
+To analyse precious metals, we use docimacies methods.
+This involves enriching precious metals such as gold, silver, platinum and palladium by melting and collecting them with lead, copper or nickel sulphide and then analysing them.

 Which devices are available for the analysis technology?

-Our laboratory has three ICP spectrometers (Spectro Modula, Spectro Arcos, ICAP 6300 DUO), a wavelength dispersive X-ray fluorescence spectrometer (WD-XRF) and several chamber furnaces for melting and forcing work.
+Our laboratory is equipped with three ICP spectrometers (Spectro Modula, Spectro Arcos, ICAP 6300 DUO), one wavelength dispersive X-ray fluorescence spectrometer (WD-XRF), two GD-MS (Thermo Fisher) and several chamber furnaces for melting and refining work.

 Welche Geräte gibt es für die Analysetechnik?